Code-Institute-Submissions/Gomsur-roberts-bike-rentals/docs/agile.md

 ### Bike Rental Guest User Stories

+the activity and progress of activities for bike rental guests.

 |backlog|in scope|in progress|in review|completed|
 |-------|--------|-----------|---------|---------|
 |||||As a bike rental guest i can see information about the bike rental store so that i can make an informed decision about rental bikes|